 Of course, learning how to play Solitaire is a fun exercise, but taking a quick look at its rich history might be equally enjoyable.
 So, let’s journey back through the ages and see how the game we love has evolved.

+Playing cards traveled a long road before anyone played Solitaire.
+Historians trace the earliest decks to 12th-century China, with the cards reaching Europe by the 14th century through trade routes across India, Persia, and the Arab world.
 Solitaire first emerged around the 17th or 18th century in Northern Europe.
 Indeed, the earliest card games appeared at that time in Scandinavia and Germany.
 The first concrete references to Solitaire come from the late 18th century.
-The earliest collection of Solitaire games in print was recorded in a 1783 German game anthology.
+The earliest collection of Solitaire games in print appeared in a 1788 German game anthology.
 Back then, it wasn’t a card game.
 It was, in fact, a form of fortune-telling.
 Supposed clairvoyants would use a deck of cards (similar to the 52-card standard we have today) as an aid when telling people’s fortunes.
+One popular legend says a French aristocrat, jailed during the Revolution and awaiting execution, devised the game to pass lonely hours.

 Over time, this activity migrated to France and other neighboring countries.
 By the early 19th century, Solitaire games were increasingly mentioned in French and English literature.
 This indicates that they were growing in popularity across Europe at the time.
 However, Solitaire only gained a reputation as a form of entertainment after the 19th Century.